-- A regional division method based on EDPC is presented.
+- 1. A regional division method based on EDPC is presented.
 The grid-based EDPC algorithm notably reduces the time consumption for identifying cluster centers and improves the quality of division while effectively performing regional division. - We propose a method to materialize the neighbor relationships between instances based on the MFGCs and parallelize the clustering process, which greatly improves the efficiency of the FRCP mining algorithm. - 3.
-Compared to the Algorithm [10] and the Algorithm [16], the algorithm presented in this paper considers the fuzzy sharing relationships between instances, which not only has a superior performing efficiency but also mine patterns with tighter distribution of instances in local regions.
+Compared to the Algorithm (Hu et al., 2022) and the Algorithm (Jiang et al., 2023), the algorithm presented in this paper considers the fuzzy sharing relationships between instances, which not only has a superior performing efficiency but also mine patterns with tighter distribution of instances in local regions.